tsyuding/EntityFramework.Utilities/README.md

             }
 ```

-On my dev machine that runs at around 500ms instead of 10s using the 'out of the box method'(Optimised by disabling change tracking and validation) or 90s with changetracking and validation.

 SqlBulkCopy is used under the covers if you are running against SqlServer.
 If you are not running against SqlServer it will default to doing the normal inserts.

 #### Inheritance and Bulk insert